 Snoop Dogg, of course, had a livestream on 4/20 as well.
 It was mostly him being a DJ on Instagram live, but hosted by his company Merry Jane.

 There were some fundraising “events” as well, like Chelsea Handler’s “Get Good Weed” workshop.
 She partnered with shop and magazine Miss Grass to inform and entertain viewers.
 It was a mix of an online sesh and lecture series, with topics ranging on just about everything from history to sex.
 The sales profits made by Miss Grass during the event went to the Last Prisoner Project.

 Cannabis brands of all sizes tried out the virtual presence fun, like luxury brand Canndescent, which had a yoga session in the morning and DJ session at night.
 Cureleaf had a similarly enlightened slate of programming lined up, discussing progressive and insightful topics on its Instagram live feed.
 There was also a Great American Sesh In, which had a bunch of sponsors and some great celebrity talent — all there to support healthcare workers on the frontlines of the COVID-19 response.

 Obviously 4/20 wasn’t quite what event planners were hoping for just a few months ago.
 In light of how much of our lives have had to change lately, it’s somewhat of a relief to see technology used to bring us together in some small way.
 We’re going to be celebrating virtually for a bit longer, so why not participate in April 2020 while helping various good causes?
-Hopefully by April 2021 we can start to return to normal events again.
+Hopefully by April 2021 we can start to return to normal cannabis industry events again.